A Sentiment Consolidation Framework for Meta-Review Generation: Introduction

 Automated sentiment summarization holds significant importance~\citep{kim2011comprehensive} and there have been sentiment summarization datasets; however, most of them are in the product review domain.
-These datasets are not suitable for investigating information consolidation as (1) the summaries are synthetic, composed of a simple combination of extracted snippets~\citep{content_planning_opinion_summarization_2021}, (2) the summary of product reviews is about extracting the majority sentiment.
-To address this, in this paper, we propose the task of scientific sentiment summarization, taking the meta-reviews in scientific peer review as summaries.\footnote{The representative peer review platform which is publicly available is \url{www.openreview.com}.} The investigation of meta-review generation~\citep{peersum_2023} presents an exceptional opportunity for exploring the intricate process of multi-document information consolidation.
-This is because (1) meta-reviewers are supposed to understand not only all the reviews from different reviewers but also the multi-turn discussions between the reviewers and the author and write their comments to support the acceptance decision of the manuscript, (2) the argument logic has to be taken into account to arrive at sentiments in the meta-reviews where majority voting is not always working, (3) meta-reviews have to recognize and resolve conflicts and consensus among source documents (i.e., corresponding reviews and discussions).
+These datasets are less interesting for investigating information consolidation as (1) the summaries are extractive, composed of a simple combination of extracted snippets~\citep{content_planning_opinion_summarization_2021}, and (2) the summary of product reviews is about extracting the majority sentiment (which is a simple consolidation function).
+To address this, in this paper, we propose the task of scientific sentiment summarization, taking the meta-reviews in scientific peer review as summaries.\footnote{The representative peer review platform which is publicly available is \url{www.openreview.com}.} The investigation of meta-review generation~\citep{peersum_2023} presents an exciting opportunity for exploring the intricate process of multi-document information consolidation that involves complex judgement.
+This is because (1) meta-reviewers are supposed to understand not only all the reviews from different reviewers but also the multi-turn discussions between the reviewers and the author and write their comments to support the acceptance decision of the manuscript, (2) the logic of arguments (from reviewers and authors) has to be taken into account to arrive at the final sentiment in the meta-reviews and it is not a matter of majority voting and (3) meta-reviews have to recognize and resolve conflicts and consensus among reviewers.

-In this paper, we hypothesize that human meta-reviewers are following a three-layer sentiment consolidation framework as shown in~\figref{three-layer-framework} to write meta-reviews based on individual reviews and discussions in the peer review process.
-Human and automatic annotation is then conducted to get judgements from meta-reviews and corresponding source documents and these judgements are the foundation of our framework.
-With the proposed sentiment consolidation framework and annotated data, we propose two evaluation metrics which are focused more on sentiments in generated meta-reviews, and in our extensive experiments, we observe empirical validation of the framework hypothesis when integrated as prompts for LLMs to generate meta-reviews.
+In this paper, we hypothesize that human meta-reviewers follow a three-layer sentiment consolidation framework as shown in~\figref{three-layer-framework} to write meta-reviews based on reviews and multi-turn discussions in the peer review process.
+Human and automatic annotation is then conducted to extract sentiments and expressions on various review facets (e.g.,\ novelty and soundness) from corresponding source documents (i.e., reviews and discussions) and these judgements play a critical role in generating the meta-reviews.
+We also propose two evaluation metrics which focus on assessing sentiments in generated meta-reviews, and experiments empirically validate our proposed three-layer framework when they are integrated as prompts for LLMs to generate meta-reviews.